AkiPoh/rust-newspaper/.vscode/README.md

 ### Quality of Life

 - **Material Icon Theme**: More distinct visual file type identification icons for VS Code to achieve easier navigation

-## Development Workflow

-### Code Formatting

-This project uses manual code formatting to give developers control:

-1. Format code with Prettier: `Shift+Alt+F`
-2. ESLint fixes: Run on explicit saves only (`Ctrl+S`)

-### Debugging

-Three debugging configurations are available:

-1. **Debug Main Process**: For Node.js backend code
-2. **Debug Renderer Process**: For browser/UI code
-3. **Debug All Processes**: For full application debugging (recommended)

-To start debugging:

-1. Select configuration from Run & Debug panel (`Ctrl+Shift+D`)
-2. Press F5 or click the green play button
-3. Optionally select a custom debug port or Node environment when prompted

-## Troubleshooting

-If debugging fails to launch:

-1. Check if "electron-forge start" works from terminal
-2. Verify port 9222 isn't in use by another process
-3. Try selecting "Debug All Processes" configuration
-4. Check the Output panel (Ctrl+Shift+U) for error messages